salesforce/ETSformer/README.md

 <b>Figure 1.</b> Overall ETSformer Architecture.
 </p>

 Official PyTorch code repository for the [ETSformer paper](https://arxiv.org/abs/2202.01381).
+Check out our [blog post](https://blog.salesforceairesearch.com/etsformer-time-series-forecasting/)!

 * ETSformer is a novel time-series Transformer architecture which exploits the principle of exponential smoothing in improving
 Transformers for timeseries forecasting.